henry2004y/KeyNotes/contents/kinetic.md

 ## The Meaning of Landau Damping

-The theoretical discovery of wave damping without energy dissipation by collisions is perhaps the most astounding result of plasma physics research.
+__The theoretical discovery of wave damping without energy dissipation by collisions is perhaps the most astounding result of plasma physics research__.
 That this is a real effect has been demonstrated in the laboratory.
 Although a simple physical explanation for this damping is now available, it is a triumph of applied mathematics that this unexpected effect was first discovered purely mathematically in the course of a careful analysis of a contour integral.
 Landau damping is a characteristic of collisionless plasmas, but it may also have application in other fields.
 For instance, in the kinetic treatment of galaxy formation, stars can be considered as atoms of a plasma interacting via gravitational rather than electromagnetic forces.
 Instabilities of the gas of stars can cause spiral arms to form, but this process is limited by Landau damping.

 To see what is responsible for Landau damping, we first notice that $\Im(\omega)$ arises from the pole at $v=v_\phi$.
 Consequently, the effect is connected with those particles in the distribution that have a velocity nearly equal to the phase velocity --- the "resonant particles".
 These particles travel along with the wave and do not see a rapidly fluctuating electric field: they can, therefore, exchange energy with the wave effectively.
 The easiest way to understand this exchange of energy is to picture a surfer trying to catch an ocean wave.
 (Warning: this picture is only for directing our thinking along the right lines; it does not correctly explain the damping.)
 If the surfboard is not moving, it merely bobs up and down as the wave goes by and does not gain any energy on the average.
 Similarly, a boat propelled much faster than the wave cannot exchange much energy with the wave.
 However, if the surfboard has almost the same velocity as the wave, it can be caught and pushed along by the wave; this is, after all, the main purpose of the exercise.
 In that case, the surfboard gains energy, and therefore the wave must lose energy and is damped.
 On the other hand, if the surfboard should be moving slightly faster than the wave, it would push on the wave as it moves uphill; then the wave could gain energy.
 In a plasma, there are electrons both faster and slower than the wave.
 A Maxwellian distribution, however, has more slow electrons than fast ones.
 Consequently, there are more particles taking energy from the wave than vice versa, and the wave is damped.
 As particles with $v\approx v_\phi$ are trapped in the wave, $f(v)$ is flattened near the phase velocity.
 This distortion is $f_1(v)$ which we calculated.
 As seen in Fig (ADD IT!), the perturbed distribution function contains the same number of particles but has gained total energy (at the expense of the wave).

 From this discussion, one can surmise that if $f_0(v)$ contained more fast particles than slow particles, a wave can be excited.
 Indeed, from the expression of $\omega$ above, it is apparent that $\Im(\omega)$ is positive if $\partial\hat{f}_0/\partial v$ is positive at $v=v_\phi$.
 Such a distribution is shown in Fig.7-19 (ADD IT!).
 Waves with $v_\phi$ in the region of positive slope will be unstable, gaining energy at the expense of the particles.
-This is just hte finite-temperature analogy of the two stream instability.
+This is just the finite-temperature analogy of the two stream instability.
 When there are two cold ($k_B T=0$) electron streams in motion, $f_0(v)$ consists of two $\delta$-functions.
-This is clearly unstable because $\partial f_0/\partial v$ is infinite; and indeed, we foud the instability from fluid theory.
+This is clearly unstable because $\partial f_0/\partial v$ is infinite; and indeed, we found the instability from fluid theory.
 When the streams have fnite temperature, kinetic theory tells us that the relative densities and temperatures of the two stream must be such as to have a region of positive $\partial f_0(v)/\partial v$ between them; more precisely, the total distribution function must have a minimum for instability.

-The physical picture of a surfer catching waves is very appealing, but it is not precise enough to give us a real understanding of Landau damping.
+__The physical picture of a surfer catching waves is very appealing, but it is not precise enough to give us a real understanding of Landau damping__.
 There are actually two kinds of Landau damping.
 Both kinds are independent of dissipative collisional mechanisms.
 If a particle is caught in the potential well of a wave, the phenomenon is called "trapping".
 As in the case of a surfer, particles can indeed gain or lose energy in trapping.
 However, trapping does not lie within the purview of the linear theory.
 That this is true can be seen from the equation of motion

 $$
 m\ddot{x} = qE(x)